January 20, 2022

 *A professional photo is not required.

-If selected, applicants will be invited to sign up for a callback audition during the week of February 1, 2021.
-Callbacks will take place virtually on February 13, 17, 27, and March 3.
+If selected, applicants will be invited to sign up for a live audition on one of the following dates: February 11, 19, 25, or March 5, 2022.

-Please do not call the conservatory to schedule an audition.
+These live auditions will take place on campus at Purchase College, SUNY.
+Please do no call the conservatory to schedule an audition.
 All auditions are scheduled online.

-International applicants: if the pre-determined dates and time for the callbacks are not possible due to time differences, please contact Adriana Pera at email@example.com.
+International applicants: if the pre-determined dates and time for the live auditions are not possible due to time differences, please contact Adriana Pera at firstname.lastname@example.org.

-The virtual live callback will conclude with a short interview.
+The live audition will conclude with a short interview.

 You will be notified of your admission decision three to four weeks after your audition date if your application is complete and you have paid the audition fee.